icassina/random-repo/README.md

 The map has three visible buttons on the top-left, top-right and bottom-left
 corner:

-* bottom-left: it shows the information about the tiles used (OpenStreetMap)
+* bottom-right: it shows the information about the tiles used (OpenStreetMap).
+* bottom-left: the current view's scale, in metric units.
 * top-left: the '+' sign will zoom in, while the '-' sign will zoom out.
 You can also use the mouse's scroll wheel.
 * top-right: enabled the map in full screen.
 A cross sign on the top-right